Pirates vs. Cubs Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Nico Hoerner, Bryan Reynolds and others in the Chicago Cubs-Pittsburgh Pirates matchup at Wrigley Field on Tuesday at 8:05 PM ET.
+Player props are available for Nico Hoerner and Bryan Reynolds, among others, when the Chicago Cubs host the Pittsburgh Pirates at Wrigley Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!